 Insiders Tip: We advise arriving early since a) fireworks start times vary, and b) Bridgeway, the only major route into and out of Sausalito, gets packed on both of the annual fireworks nights and if you don’t come in early the parking and traffic hassles could make you miss some or all of the show.
 Scroll down for our suggestions on the best free places to watch the festivities.

 Cost: Sausalito Lighted Boat Parade viewing and fireworks are free.
-There is also a special VIP seating area along the waterfront where tickets are $25 for VIP seating or $75 for both VIP area and After-Party, with the proceeds going to charity.
+There is also a special VIP seating area along the waterfront, with the ticket proceeds going to charity.

 Insiders Tip: (Yes, we’ve mentioned this twice because we froze our butts off one year with the kids when we dressed too lightly.)
 Be sure to bundle up, especially for children, since some years it’s downright cold for the event.